deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

         0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
       270. 10.
 0.]

-Note, only eight dependent variable component values were specified in the `.csdf` file.
-The remaining component values are set as zeros.
+Note, only eight values were specified in the dependent variable `components` attribute in the `.csdf` file.
+The remaining component values are set to zero.

 Now to plot the dataset.